kailafitz/cs50finalproject/README.md

 ### Frontend Notes

 React is my chosen frontend javascript framework.
 The home page is minimalistic but features a wonderful Lottie animation that encapsulates all this application is and can be going forward.

-The navigation bar changes depending on whether or not a correct JWT is active.
-A custom hook is used to geth the JWT token.
+The navigation bar links change depending on whether or not a correct JWT is active.
+A custom hook is used to get and set the JWT.
 Axios is used to make calls to the endpoints.

-Data POST-ed is captured through event.targets and the corresponding input number.
-Frontend validation is carried out with React-Hook-Form and Yup which is very customisable.
+Form data is captured through event.targets upon submission and the corresponding input number.
+Client-side validation is carried out with React-Hook-Form and Yup schemas which is very customisable.

+When setting data across the application in useEffects, hooks are used to create checks in order to render data when ready.

+The following notes on each page/component provide some insight and points of interest:

 ###### Notes on Register.js and Login.js